 Where it has been identified by Comhairle officers that a child is considered to be vulnerable, based on the advice from Scottish Government, that child will be able to attend school.
 Comhairle staff have been in contact with those who are eligible and, if you have not had contact from us, you should not attend.

 If you feel that you are eligible but have not been contacted, please contact the Education, Skills & Children’s Services Department on Monday.

 - S4-6 Pupils:

 Pupils have the option to attend to complete outstanding coursework, if they need to do so.
 Any such arrangements have been discussed and intimated to pupils before they left school today.

-Link : Livestream discussion on Coronavirus Planning (Opens in a new window or downloads a file)
+Link : Livestream discussion on Coronavirus Planning (No Longer Available)